AdityaRai2004/Aditya-Python/DAY 2/Debugging-The-Code.md

 ```
 #### Errors

--This function sleeps for 2 milliseconds which for a large for loop creates a lot of time inefficiency
+-This function sleeps for 2 milliseconds which for a large loop creates a lot of time inefficiency

 ### 9. Debug why the function returns None: